About.

-Although we may share identities or experiences, it is my responsibility and desire to remain deeply attuned to your individual and cultural experience.
-I welcome any discussion and incorporation of my privileges and identities into our work together.
+I have learned a lot throughout my lifetime and I am committed to continue learning.
+Although we may share identities or experiences, it is my responsibility and desire to remain deeply attuned to your individual and cultural experiences.
+I welcome any discussion and incorporation of power, privilege and identity into our work together.

 I am registered as a Licensed Clinical Social Worker with the state of California (CA BBS #89309).